- Academics & Programs

 Career Ready Grads

-In collaboration with MB Financial Bank, Dominican’s Brennan School of Business is launching the MB Fellows Program.
-This unique partnership enables two undergraduate students (selected during their freshman year) to receive over the course of three years on-the-job experience, one-on-one mentoring from professionals in the field, a yearly financial scholarship and leadership development training – all to prepare them to be top candidates for positions after graduation.
+In collaboration with MB Financial Bank, Dominican’s Brennan School of Business launched the MB Fellows Program in 2013.
+This unique partnership enables two undergraduate students (selected during their freshman year) to receive over the course of three years on-the-job experience, one-on-one mentoring from professionals in the field, a yearly financial scholarship and leadership development training—all to prepare them to be top candidates for positions after graduation.

-This year, Asad Azam and Rocio Aguilar, both Class of 2015, were selected as the university’s first MB Fellows.
-In addition to taking courses to complete Dominican’s Leadership Certificate, they are being mentored by MB Financial Bank executives, preparing them for intensive summer internships in 2013 and 2014.
-They also have the opportunity to work part time at MB Financial Bank during the school year and to apply for the company’s 24-month leadership development program after graduation.
+This year, Asad Azam and Rocio Aguilar, both Class of 2015, were selected as the university’s inaugural MB Fellows.
+In addition to taking courses to complete Dominican’s Leadership Certificate, they are being mentored by MB Financial Bank executives, preparing them for intensive summer internships with the company.
+They also have the opportunity to work part-time at MB Financial Bank during the school year and to apply for the company’s 24-month leadership development program after graduation.

 “I was shocked to be eligible to apply for such a great opportunity so early in my studies,” Azam says.
 “This experience will help me grow in the right direction and apply the knowledge I gain as an MB Fellow in my daily classes,” Azam says.